kohya-ss/sd-scripts/README.md

 ### Tips for SDXL training

+- 85 Minutes 73 Chapters YouTube Tutorial: [Link](https://youtu.be/sBFGitIvD2A)

 - The default resolution of SDXL is 1024x1024.
 - The fine-tuning can be done with 24GB GPU memory with the batch size of 1.
 For 24GB GPU, the following options are recommended __for the fine-tuning with 24GB GPU memory__:
   - Train U-Net only.